Ambita/samhandling_megler_boligbyggelag_docs/README.md

 * andre hensyn (other considerations) - Textual explanation of things one need to consider
 * type (message type)
 * ordreId (order id)
+* ordreMottatt - timestamp when order is received by the business manager
 * forretningsforer (business manager) - Information about the company that handles this object
   * navn (name) - name of company
   * adresse (address) - address of company